 Whether you do WSU Online or take classes on campus, you’ll probably want to check up on what courses you might need to take.

-- To finish the major you certified, contact the program you were majoring in and talk to an advisor about what requirements you’ll need to finish.
+- To finish the major you were admitted to, contact the program and talk to an advisor about what requirements you’ll need to finish.

 - If you want to study a different major, contact the Academic Success and Career Center (ASCC) for advising.
-The ASCC will help you figure out what you’ll need to certify in a new major.
+The ASCC will help you figure out what you’ll need to be admitted in a different major.

 Do you have a solid academic record?

 If your GPA at WSU never went below 2.0, no worries.
 If you earned below a 2.0 GPA in your last semester at WSU or had a cumulative GPA below 2.0, you’ll need to complete a reinstatement application which includes a personal statement.

 More about academic reinstatement.

 Applying for admission

 1. Fill out the WSU Pullman admission application.